How to Build an App Like DoorDash: Delivery Logistics, Restaurant Partnerships, and What It Actually Costs

 Promoted placement: charge restaurants for better search ranking once you have volume

-Four specific types of operators consistently outgrow what DoorDash's model offers:
+Four specific types of operators consistently outgrow what DoorDash's model offers.

 Ghost kitchen operators.
 Ghost kitchens run multiple brands from one facility.
 DoorDash lists each brand separately but offers no consolidated operations view.
-The kitchen manager has no single dashboard showing all inbound orders, prep queues, and driver status across brands.
+The kitchen manager has no single screen showing all inbound orders, prep queues, and driver status across brands.
 Custom-built restaurant operations software solves a real problem these operators have today.

 Corporate meal programs.
 Companies offering employer-subsidized lunch or meeting catering need ordering flows DoorDash's consumer app was not designed for: pre-approval workflows, budget caps per employee, consolidated billing by cost center, and scheduled delivery windows.
 DoorDash for Work covers some of this, but corporate clients with specific compliance or billing requirements hit its limits fast.